bobbydilley/Sega-Arcade/Lindbergh.md

 ## Games

+- Afterburner Climax
+- The House Of The Dead 4
+- The House Of The Dead 4 Special
+- Let's Go Jungle
+- Let's Go Jungle Special
+- 2 Step : 2 Spicy
+- The House Of The Dead Ex
+- Outrun 2 SP
+- Sega Race TV
+- Initial D 4
+- Initial D 5
+- Ghost Squad Evolution

+## Games

 The system initially boots from a CF card which is encrypted with ATA encryption.
 The CF card runs linux, and starts an application named _segaboot_ which is responsable for checking the system state and running the game.

 Games are stored on a Hard Disk Drive in an encrypted format.
 There are multiple partitions on this drive, that are encrypted with different keys.